-Hello, open gaming fans!
-In this week's edition, we take a look at the GOG Galaxy beta gaming platform, the KADE miniConsole+ for retro games, new Yooka-Laylee game backed at 1.5M, and more!
-Open gaming roundup for May 2 - 9, 2015
+Hello, Linux gaming fans!
+In this week's edition, we take a look at Introversion Software's views on the market for Linux games, new games out for Linux, and more.
+Open gaming roundup for July 12 - 18, 2015